squaremo/noodle/README.md

 stream fusion scheme.

-I haven't seen the continuation-passing variety of streams elsewhere, but of course this style is almost mandatory in the typical environments in which JavaScript runs.
+I haven't seen the continuation-passing variety of streams elsewhere, but of course this style is almost mandatory in typical JavaScript environments.